nus-cs2103-AY2122S1/tp/docs/team/limzk126.md

 Relevant PRs include: [#104](https://github.com/AY2122S1-CS2103T-W10-1/tp/pull/104)

 ### **Implemented functionality to view overall tasks statistics**
 * **What it does**:
-   * View tasks completion statistics using a pieChart.
+   * View tasks completion statistics using a PieChart.
    * taskStatusChecker: A class which uses a thread to automatically check and update all task's status (once every 5 seconds), such that users would not view outdated tasks completion information.
 * **Justification**: This feature aids the user experience as it is allows users to view useful up to date information regarding their tasks completion.
 * **Challenges**: The PieChart was hard to implement by itself and even harder to make it dynamic.
    I.e., Updates instantly whenever a task's completion status is modified.
-Had to link the taskStatusChecker to work with task viewing functionalities such that tasks updated automatically are reflected on the GUI correctly.
+I also Had to link the taskStatusChecker to work with task viewing functionalities such that tasks updated automatically are reflected on the GUI correctly.

 Relevant PRs include: [#95](https://github.com/AY2122S1-CS2103T-W10-1/tp/pull/95)

 ### **Implemented functionality to set when to remind users of tasks that are due soon**